srimanta-mandal/Multi-Fish-Tracking-with-Underwater-Image-Enhancement/README.md

 url = {https://www.sciencedirect.com/science/article/pii/S0923596525000682},
-author = {Prerana Mukherjee and Srimanta Mandal and Koteswar Rao Jerripothula and Vrishabhdhwaj Maharshi and Kashish Katara}, keywords = {Underwater enhancement, Multi-object tracking, Siamese network, Similarity}, abstract = {Tracking marine life plays a crucial role in understanding migration patterns, movements, and population growth of underwater species.
-Deep learning-based fish-tracking networks have been actively researched and developed, yielding promising results.
-In this work, we propose an end-to-end deep learning framework for tracking fish in unconstrained marine environments.
-The core innovation of our approach is a Siamese-based architecture integrated with an image enhancement module, designed to measure appearance similarity effectively.
-The enhancement module consists of convolutional layers and a squeeze-and-excitation block, pre-trained on degraded and clean image pairs to address underwater distortions.
-This enhanced feature representation is leveraged within the Siamese framework to compute an appearance similarity score, which is further refined using prediction scores based on fish movement patterns.
-To ensure robust tracking, we combine the appearance similarity score, prediction score, and IoU-based similarity score to generate fish trajectories using the Hungarian algorithm.
-Our framework significantly reduces ID switches by 35.6% on the Fish4Knowledge dataset and 3.8% on the GMOT-40 fish category, all while maintaining high tracking accuracy.
-The source code of this work is available here: https://github.com/srimanta-mandal/Multi-Fish-Tracking-with-Underwater-Image-Enhancement.}
-}
+author = {Prerana Mukherjee and Srimanta Mandal and Koteswar Rao Jerripothula and Vrishabhdhwaj Maharshi and Kashish Katara}, keywords = {Underwater enhancement, Multi-object tracking, Siamese network, Similarity}, }
 ```